yuliadm/mixComp/paper.md

 ![Hellinger distance method applied to the Old Faithful data](figures/hell-cont-norm.pdf)

 At this point, it is worth having a closer look at the thresholds.
 They each satisfy $t(j,n) \rightarrow 0$ as $n \rightarrow \infty$, the sole condition the authors require.
-Now, the consistency proofs for estimators defined via Equation \autoref{eq:distances} all rely on the fact that, as $n \rightarrow \infty$,
+Now, the consistency proofs for estimators defined via \autoref{eq:distances} all rely on the fact that, as $n \rightarrow \infty$,

 $$D(\hat{f}_j, \tilde{f}_n) - D(\hat{f}_{j+1}, \tilde{f}_n) \rightarrow d_j > 0, \text{ for } j < p$$